 If I understand the why for agile and understand their interests, power, and pain, I have an entry into asking them what their goals are, especially if the map didn’t make that obvious.

 Nurturing and maintaining an agile transformation is hard work.
 I like knowing who I should talk to, to make sure I’m gaining the most benefit from all of my work.
 I can gain allies in my measurement-gathering and in the actions I want to take for the agile transformation.
 I might even consider a change for how to transform the organization.

-If you want to learn how to create an organizational map, join us at the next Influential Agile Leader, May 9-10, 2017 in Toronto.
+If you want to learn how to create an organizational map, join us at the next Influential Agile Leader workshop.

 My next post is about how to approach these people, especially peers and people senior to you.